spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 - Issues and PRs must be replied in first 24 hours.
 At least a simple message that we've noticed that issue was reported.
 - Every issue and a PR should have a label.
 - Issues containing questions should be moved to discussions.
+- PRs should be targeted against `next` branch.
+Periodically, `next` should be merged to `master`, so new changes get released.

 _Thanks for reading this contribution guide!
 Happy hacking!_